-If you can not connect to the router from your PC, your network card may be configured the way it is not possible to connect to the router.
-Take one or more of the following steps to solve the problem:
+If you cannot connect to the router from your PC, your network card may be configured in such a way that it is not possible to connect to the router.
+Take one or more of the following steps in order to solve the problem:

-• Connect the router to the PC, start the router first and then start the PC after the router's initialization.
+- Connect the router to the PC via Switch. - Connect the router to the PC, start the router first and then start the PC after the router's initialization.